-HENRY FONER, good friend and cherished colleague, died on January 11, 2017 at the age of 97.
-He will be missed by many.
-Find recordings of him singing some of his songs in our Thursdays TiIl Nine and Play it Again, Sam exhibits, and information about his book of verse here.
+CALLING UP HENRY, celebrating the life of our good friend and cherished colleague Henry Foner, will be held on Tuesday April 4, 6pm - 7:30pm at the 1199 SEIU Penthouse at 330 West 42nd St, NYC.
+RSVP to info@LaborArts.org.
+Find recordings of Henry singing some of his songs in our Thursdays TiIl Nine and Play it Again, Sam exhibits, and information about his book of verse here.

 BERNHARDT LABOR JOURNALISM AWARD - Enter the 2017 contest here.
 The 2015-2016 winner is Chloe Kent, for her article "The Women of New York's Bravest" in Enchantress magazine, May 2016.
 The award was announced at a forum at NYU's Tamiment Library on October 13, 2016.
 Columnist and broadcast journalist Juan Gonzalez joined historian Kimberly Phillips-Fein for a discussion about using history to improve reporting on current labor issues, with Tom Robbins returning as moderator; Jon Bloom spoke about Bernhardt.
 See our online exhibit about Bernhardt's work here.

 Remembering Ralph Fasanella - featuring twelve remarkable paintings by this socially engaged artist who was often called an "aftist of the people."

 Meet Us in St. Louis - A collection of Labor Art from around the country and across the century.
 Start with the image of the week and add your observations.

 On Equal Terms - Women in trades, 35 years and still....
 Poetry and mixed media by artist and electrician Susan Eisenberg.